KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 5, Reuse.md

 <hr>

+### 42) Readily available bulk image download tools
-42) If you don't want to use the Wikimedia Commons API for getting image URLs, no problem, there a some **readily available bulk image download tools** for obtaining the **hires image URLs** and/or the **hires images themselves** from a specific KB highlight category on Wikimedia Commons.
+If you don't want to use the Wikimedia Commons API for getting image URLs, no problem, there a some **readily available bulk image download tools** for obtaining the **hires image URLs** and/or the **hires images themselves** from a specific KB highlight category on Wikimedia Commons.

   Using the **[Wiki Loves Downloads tool](https://wikilovesdownloads.toolforge.org/)** you can easily get all the direct download URLs of the hires images of eg. the [Reward letter of King Filip II of Spain to family of Balthasar Gerards, 1590](https://commons.wikimedia.org/wiki/Category:Reward_letter_of_King_Filip_II_of_Spain_to_family_of_Balthasar_Gerards,_1590).
 Because this tool was developed by [Wikimedia Deutschland](https://www.wikimedia.de/), the default user interface is in German.
 We can use Google Translate to get a [English user interface](https://translate.google.com/translate?hl=en&sl=de&tl=en&u=https%3A%2F%2Fwikilovesdownloads.toolforge.org%2F) for international audiences.
 As stated in the tool, it divides the images of a category from Wikimedia Commons into a desired number of lists and generates these in the form of (zipped) text files with links to the respective images so that they can be downloaded with the help of a download manager (or a script).